88lexd/lexd-solutions/misc-scripts/python-aws-assume-role/README.md

 On Linux, it is best practice to use sudo under a standard user.
 This should also apply to AWS when managing cloud resources.

+Lastly, what would you do if you only have IAM users (e.g. no SSO like ADFS or Okta) and you have a dozen AWS accounts to manage?
+You wouldn't want to create an IAM user for each of those accounts do you!?

+By using assume roles you can have a single IAM user and this user can assume role into all the various AWS accounts that you manage.

 ## What is AssumeRole?
 AssumeRole on AWS allows you to temporarily get security credentials into a different role.
 The role assuming into will generally provide more privileged access.